content-left-bg.png

 Location must be suitable for the activity being undertaken to ensure safe participation and that safety rules and procedures can be followed.
 A thorough course inspection must occur before the event to assess suitability of the track (e.g. type of surface, debris), clear/manage hazards and ensure sufficient space to allow for deceleration.

 Participants must wear personal protective equipment appropriate to the activity (e.g. enclosed footwear appropriate to the running surface).
-Consult the Little Athletics competition handbook (section 3.1) for advice on the use of spikes.
-Ensure spikes, if worn, are no longer than 7mm (synthetic surface) or 12mm (grass surface) per the Little Athletics competition handbook.
+Consult Little Athletics Australia's Standard rules of competition for advice on the use of spikes, for example, no longer than 7mm (synthetic surface) or 12mm (grass surface).

-Equipment must be sized to match the ability and strength of students.
+Equipment (e.g. hurdles) must be sized to match the ability and strength of students.

 The line marking of sports fields fact sheet must be followed if line marking is required.